hiddenclue0/Jenkins/1.Installation/jenkins-ec2-installation-guide.md

 ## 3️⃣ Install Jenkins

-Still on your EC2 instance, run:
+Run the following commands on your EC2 instance:

 ```bash
 # Download Jenkins GPG key